 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Cell phones are many times reduced to anyone receiving any kind of assistance: Lower income families, SSI, food stamps, Medicaid.
 I believe this service is available in many states in the US.

 You can get a cell phone for absolutely nothing.
 It is for low income people, every month you get 80 free minutes.There is no catch, no hidden charges.

 Did you ever notice that a cell phone plan/contract is 2 years and the phone only works for a year?
 Instead of spending a ton of money to buy a new phone, buy a Go phone (prepaid phone) for $15-$20.
 DO NOT have it activated.

 I dropped my monthly cellphone charges by getting a 20 dollar cellphone.

 I recently noticed an ad for a free Verizon smart phone and was about to upgrade two of my family's older technology smart phones when my son pointed out to me that in doing so, I was giving up my unlimited data plan.
-Sure enough when I called Verizon, it was confirmed that the new plan would not provide unlimited data.

 Where can I get a free or cheap cellphone?